 Call Lexington Law now to learn more: (800) 220-0084

 Should I contact or pay Revenue Group?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Revenue Group for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Revenue Group for millions of clients nationwide.

 Will Revenue Group sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Revenue Group again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Revenue Group to make any claims they cannot or will not follow through on—this includes threatening to sue you or foreclose on your home.

 The missed payments that led to the collection harm your credit score.
 A collection account on your credit report further reduces your ability to qualify for new credit.